markusfalk/dndresden/README.md

 ### Readability

-Readability is such an important factor for actually using the dice in a game that I decided to make this its own category next to Playabillity.
+Readability is such an important factor for actually using the dice in a game that I decided to make this its own category next to playability.

-This score determines how well can numbers on the dice be read under differnt lighting conditions and environments.
+This score determines how well can numbers or other words on the dice be read under different lighting conditions and environments.

 ### Playability